 Power supplies are fully backed up.
-Short-term interruptions in the supply are covered by a cascade of modules of the central UPS 70NET 40/33 in N+1 configuration and by EATON 93PM-50.
+Short-term interruptions in the supply are covered by a cascade of modules of the central UPS 70NET 40/33 and EATON 93PM-50, all in N+1 configuration.
 The UPS unit not only provides the power, but it also protects the entire network from "spikes" that can appear within the network.

 Prolonged power outages are covered by two independent diesel generators.
-The power supply system is strictly divided into two parts, the IT part (servers) operated with SDMO 200 Moto-Generator and a non-IT section (air conditioning, lights) operated always by Cummins C110 D5 Moto-Generator.
+The power supply system is strictly divided into two parts, the IT part (servers) operated with Cummins C330 D5 Moto-Generator and a non-IT section (air conditioning, lights) operated always by SDMO 200 Moto-Generator.

 EPS (electronic fire-prevention system)